Boswellia (Shallaki) Capsules – Joints Support

 If normal blood flow to the joint bones is disrupted owing to some reason, avascular necrosis might develop.
 In the absence of proper nutrition, the joint tissues would weaken.
 Prolonged cortisone use and organ transplantation increase the risk of avascular necrosis.

 1) Boswellia serrata supplement and anti-inflammatory herbal formulations could reduce your joint pain and inflammation without causing any adverse side effects.
-However, to prevent recurrent pain and to improve flexibility of the affected joints, you should follow a workout regime.
-Although intense joint pain would prevent you from moving the painful joints, remaining stationary for a long term would aggravate your joint disorder further.
+However, to attenuate recurrent pain and to improve flexibility of the affected joints, you should follow a workout regime.
+Although intense joint pain makes it difficult to move the painful joints, remaining stationary for a long term would aggravate your joint disorder further.

 2) In case of chronic arthritis, physical therapy is recommended along with medications for improving joint mobility.
 Depending upon the condition of your joint, moderate to low impact workouts would help to improve the mobility of the joints.